A Novel by Umesh Ramakrishnan

 March 2026

-NPR reports AI is being used “from boardroom to battlefield” in the U.S.-Iran conflict.
-Anthropic clashes with the Pentagon over autonomous weapons.
-The question is now being asked on national radio: is AI making decisions about who lives and who dies?
+AI reported in use “from boardroom to battlefield.”
+Anthropic clashes with the Pentagon over autonomous weapons use of Claude.
+The question is now asked on national radio: is AI making decisions about who lives and who dies?

 Threshold Crossed